YottaDB/YDBDoc/ProgGuide/ioproc.rst

 [NO]CENABLE Applies to: TRM

-Enables or disables the ability to force YottaDB/GT.M into Direct Mode by entering <CTRL-C> at $PRINCIPAL.
+Enables or disables the ability to force YottaDB into Direct Mode by entering <CTRL-C> at $PRINCIPAL.

 If CENABLE is set, <CTRL-C> interrupts process execution.
 For more information on interrupt handling, refer to “Interrupt Handling”.